temitayocharles/stack-to-k8s/ANCHOR-DOCUMENT-DEFINITIVE-INSTRUCTIONS.md

 > *"build all the applications and write their dockerfile/kubernetes manifests in ther corresponding folders... kubernetes manifests should be in a folder in each folder... dockerfile for each application will also be in the application folder.. to each, its own."*

 **CRITICAL UPDATE**:
-> *"actually, i dont want docker-compose anymore... we just need dockerfile to create image and straight to kubernetes... let's scrap the idea of docker compose..."*
+> *" we  need dockerfile to create image and straight to kubernetes... let's use docker compose to add all the containers together white lesting but all these is so we can deploy using kubernetes..."*

 #### **🚨 CONTAINER-FIRST APPROACH - MANDATORY**